Uzair-Fasih/Division/README.md

 #### divison.html must be as follows

-Each module or chunk must be a HTML file, and must have a single root component
+Each module or chunk must be a HTML file, may or may not have a single root component

 ./path/to/nested/divison.html
 ```